thoughtspot/thoughtspot.github.io/_admin/data-modeling/about-relationships.md

 1. [Create a constraint using TQL.]({{ site.baseurl }}/admin/loading/constraints.html#)
 2. [Create a relationship through the web interface.](create-new-relationship.html#)

 The two methods create the same kind of relationship both from an end user perspective and an administrative perspective.
+When creating a relationship between two tables, the columns that form the link must be the exact same data type.
+For example, a column of type `INT32` to another `INT32` column.

 Both types of relationships exist within the database.
 You can also generate a script through TQL that contains all relationships, whether create via the web interface or in TQL.